OliviaPapotto/HCC4510-InclusiveDesign/README.md

 # HCC4510-InclusiveDesign

 ## Project
 For this course, our final project was to design three prototypes for different portions of a completely accessible ride-sharing platform.
+These three prototypes included an accessible ride sharing application, an internal machine-human interfance for the ride-sharing vehicle, and a mockup of a vehicle that would be accessible to all patrons.
+For the accessible ride sharing application portion, I chose to make mock-ups for a web application in order to make it accessible on a computer or mobile device.
+These mockups were mainly developed in Adobe XD, while the vehicle design was sketched through Paint.
+This project and its relevant coursework taught me the importance of making accessible designs.

 ### Accessible Ride Sharing Application